seanelvidge/seanelvidge.github.io/_posts/2024-11-20-Adjusted_England_Goals.md

 ### Utilizing Elo Ratings

-The foundation of this approach lies in the Elo rating system, a method originally devised for ranking chess players but now widely adopted across various sports, including football.
-Elo ratings provide a dynamic measure of a team's strength, updating after each match based on the result and the quality of the opposition.
+The foundation of this approach lies in the {% glossary Elo %} rating system, a method originally devised for ranking chess players but now widely adopted across various sports, including football. {% glossary Elo %} ratings provide a dynamic measure of a team's strength, updating after each match based on the result and the quality of the opposition.

-By leveraging historical Elo ratings, we can assess the relative strength of any two teams at the time they played.
+By leveraging historical {% glossary Elo %} ratings, we can assess the relative strength of any two teams at the time they played.
 This allows us to calculate a weighting factor for each goal scored, reflecting the challenge posed by the opponent.

 ### The Weighting Formula